-To understand the leadership qualities that characterise the man, it is important to acknowledge the defining and formative influences of his early years.
-HH Sheikh Khalifa, the eldest son of the late Sheikh Zayed was born in Al Muwaiji Fort, Al Ain, in 1948.
-Though Al Muwaiji village was then a small place compared to the other villages in the cluster of oases dominated by Al Ain and Buraimi, it was, nevertheless, a centre of influence for the Al bu Falah subsection of the Bani Yas tribal confederation and the Al Nahyan ruling family in the numerous oasis of the Eastern Region of Abu Dhabi as well as in the interior of eastern Arabia.
-Sheikh Khalifa spent his early childhood years in this fort which still stands opposite the Court (diwan) of the Ruler's Representative at the outskirts of Al Ain, and in which his late father had settled in his youth in 1946 after being assigned by his brother, the then Ruler of the Emirate, to take the leadership of the Eastern Region on his behalf.
+Sheikh Khalifa was born in Al Muwaiji Fort, Al Ain, in 1948.
+Though Al Muwaiji village was then a small place compared to the other villages in the cluster of oases dominated by Al Ain and Buraimi, it was, nevertheless, a centre of influence for the Al bu Falah subsection of the Bani Yas tribal confederation and the Al Nahyan ruling family in the numerous oases of the Eastern Region of Abu Dhabi as well as in the interior of eastern Arabia.
+Sheikh Khalifa spent his early childhood years in this fort, which still stands opposite the Court (diwan) of the Ruler's Representative at the outskirts of Al Ain, and in which his late father had settled in his youth in 1946 after being assigned by his brother, the then Ruler of Abu Dhabi, to take the leadership of the Eastern Region on his behalf.

-The first council that developed his talents was the majlis of his father, Sheikh Zayed, who was recognised by all observers at the time as the most charismatic personality in the region with evident strong leadership capabilities.
-Sheikh Zayed, in fact, was keen to take his eldest son on most of his daily movements and visits in the area, and so instilled in him from childhood the values of responsibility and trust, bringing him close to the tribes who loved him and whom he loved with equal devotion.
-Sheikh Khalifa saw during those formative years his father's dedication to bringing prosperity and well-being to the tribes, to maintain security and unity, and to care for the environment and preserve the heritage of his people.
+The first council that developed Sheikh Khalifa's talents was the majlis of his father, Sheikh Zayed, who was recognised by all observers at the time as the most charismatic personality in the region with evident strong leadership capabilities.
+Sheikh Zayed was keen to take his eldest son on most of his daily movements and visits in the area, and so instilled in him from childhood the values of responsibility and trust, bringing him close to the tribes who loved him and whom he loved with equal devotion.
+During those formative years, Sheikh Khalifa saw his father's dedication to bringing prosperity and well-being to the tribes, to maintain security and unity, and to care for the environment and preserve the heritage of his people.
 He learnt that a real leader is one who is wholly concerned with the welfare of his people.
-In the company of his father, he was able to learn at close hand the qualities and political and communication skills that made a great leader, and it gave him the opportunity to come closer to the tribes, learning their values and their aspirations.
+In the company of his father, he was also able to appreciate at close hand the qualities and political and communication skills that made a great leader.

 During the following years, Sheikh Khalifa held a number of major posts contributing to helping his father realise a seemingly impossible dream.
 He became the main executive leader of his late father's Government, overseeing, both on the local and federal levels, the implementation of all his major projects in the early historic stages of the founding the state.
 Throughout this early phase of leadership, Sheikh Khalifa exhibited the same unique characteristics inspired by his father, based on a modest and open management style.
 Fully dedicated to bringing prosperity and progress to his people, Sheikh Khalifa always dealt with those who worked with him with dignity and respect, giving them flexibility to take the initiative, skilfully maintaining their trust and motivating them to constant effort.